vmanamino/bloccit/README.md

 ## Bloccit: a Reddit replica to teach the fundamentals of web development and Rails.
 Made with my mentor Elad Meidar at [Bloc](http://bloc.io).

+I've deployed this on Heroku as viral-bloccit, which you can view here [viral-bloccit](https://viral-bloccit.herokuapp.com/)

 This README would normally document whatever steps are necessary to get the application up and running.